epiasini/metex-github-mirror/README.md

 ⬛⬜⬜⬛⬜
 ⬜⬛⬜⬜⬛
 ```
-(the exact rendering of the texture will depend on your terminal)
+The exact rendering of the texture will depend on your terminal.

+## Changelog
+See the [CHANGELOG.md](CHANGELOG.md) file for a list of changes from
+older versions.

+## Authors
+`metex` is maintained by Eugenio Piasini.